swkfk/quick-runner/README.md

 ## What's new

+### [early] v0.0.4

+Add the `--input` or `-i` option to specify the file whose content will be send to your program.
+In this version, the program will not check the existence of the input file.

+Add the `--keep` or `-k` option.
+If this option exists, the binary generated will not be removed after running it.

+The program now use `pipe` to send data to your program if `--input` is specified.

 ### [early] v0.0.3

 The program now use `fork` to run the program and can get the return value of the program.
 Press `Ctrl+C` to make an interruption to kill your program with `SIGKILL(9)`.